wifiphisher/wifiphisher/docs/pull_request.rst

 Push
 ######
 You are almost done.
-Push to the new commits to github by running:
+Push the new commits to github by running:

 .. code:: bash